Brian O'Neill (American football): Professional career

 O'Neill had an impressive performance at the 2018 NFL Combine.
 He ran the 40-yard dash in 4.82 seconds, the fastest time among all offensive linemen and the best time for a lineman since 2013.
 It also was the fourth-fastest recorded time for an offensive lineman at the combine since 2006, trailing only Eagles' Lane Johnson (4.72), Saints' Terron Armstead (4.71) and Vikings teammate Aviante Collins (4.77).
 He also had the best time among offensive linemen in the three-cone drill, at 7.14 seconds.

 O'Neill was selected by the Minnesota Vikings in the second round (62nd overall) of the 2018 NFL draft.
 He entered the season as a backup tackle behind starters Riley Reiff and Rashod Hill.
-He made his first career start in Week 6 at right tackle after Rashod Hill was moved to left tackle in place of an injured Riley Reiff.
+O'Neill made his first career start in Week 6 at right tackle after Hill was moved to left tackle in place of an injured Reiff.
 He maintained that starting role the rest of the season over Hill after Reiff returned from injury to play left tackle.

 On September 8, 2021, O'Neill signed a five-year, $92.5 million contract extension with the Vikings.
 Following the 2021 season, O'Neill was named to the 2022 Pro Bowl, his first.

 On January 3, 2023, O'Neill was placed on injured reserve.
 Shortly thereafter, he underwent surgery to repair a partially torn Achilles tendon.

+On July 28, 2026, O'Neill and the Vikings agreed to a four–year, $96 million contract extension.